shahreyar-abeer/my_blog/content/projects/2020-09-24-shiny-contest-2020-life-of-pi.md

 target="_blank">RStudio Blog Post</a> mentioning the winners.

-It was enough for me that I was able to submit something in a contest like this.
-The Honorable Mention award was a bonus.
+It was enough for me to be able to submit something in a contest like this.
+To me, the app wasn't worthy of the Honorable Mention.
+Its a favor that they have done.
+I'm quite grateful.

 ![From RStudio Blog](/projects/2020-09-24-shiny-contest-2020-life-of-pi_files/honorable-mentions.png)